woguan/Legend-Wings/README.md

 Note: Each new feature moves from Low Priority -> High Priority -> Todo List.
 In short, low priority items will go up.

 ## Discovered Bugs:
-- It looks like that for smaller devices such as iPhone 5, the monsters are dying quickly.
-- Characters are too big in smaller devices.
-This is known issue due for using "fixed" size.
-It will be fixed later on.
+- Characters are too big on smaller devices.
 - Pinky completly freeze itself when it kills the player

 ## Main Accomplishments: